Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 We didn't have enough money for that, but we had just got married and didn't have much money.

 Then we scraped together some money and took the baby to the hospital in the middle of the night.
 The child was pushed straight into the resuscitation room, and the doctor turned around and asked me, "What kind of parent are you?
-If you had come any later, your child would have been dead!
+If you had come any later, your child would have been dead!"

 His words touched me deeply.
 I realised that this was not the way my life was supposed to be.
 I could put up with not having money for food and clothing.
 But how can we put up with a sick child who has no money for medical treatment?
-If there was any turmoil in the family, we would not be able to afford it.
+If there was any illness in the family, we would not be able to afford it.

 From that moment on, I made up my mind to go out to work again.